mwshinn/PyDDM/doc/quickstart.rst

    the model will be changed to :class:`.Fitted` objects, which are just like :class:`.Fittable` objects except they contain the fitted values.
 4. View the output by calling :func:`.display_model` on the model.
-   The value of the loss function is accessible via :meth:`.Model.get_fit_result`.
+The value of the loss function is accessible via :meth:`.Model.get_fit_result` and the parameters via :meth:`.Model.parameters`.